Pinus lambertiana: Threats

 The sugar pine has been severely affected by the white pine blister rust (Cronartium ribicola), a fungal pathogen accidentally introduced from Europe in 1909.
 A high proportion of sugar pines have been killed by the blister rust, particularly in the northern part of the species' range where blister rust has been present longer.
 The rust has also destroyed much of the Western white pine and whitebark pine throughout their ranges.
 The U.S. Forest Service has a program for developing rust-resistant varieties of sugar pine and western white pine.
 Seedlings of these trees have been introduced into the wild.
 The Sugar Pine Foundation in the Lake Tahoe Basin has been successful in finding resistant sugar pine seed trees.
 Blister rust is much less common in California, where sugar, Western white and whitebark pines still survive in great numbers.

-Sugar pine trees have been impacted by the mountain pine beetle (Dendroctonus ponderosae), which is native to western North America.
+Sugar pine trees have been affected by the mountain pine beetle (Dendroctonus ponderosae), which is native to western North America.
 The beetles lay their eggs inside of the tree and inhibit the tree's ability to defend itself against invading species.
 Beetle infestation can also cause nutrient deficiencies that slowly weaken the tree's overall health, making pines more susceptible to other threats such as fires and white pine blister rust.
 Blister rust can weaken the tree and enable further infestation by mountain pine beetles.